devleaks/cockpitdecks-docs/docs/Installation and Usage.md

 ### Cockpidecks and X-Plane Run on Different Computer

-In this case, it is not possible for Cockpitdecks to locate aircraft configuration files.
+In this case, it is not possible for Cockpitdecks to locate aircraft configuration files since they probably are on the remote computer.
 A set of configuration file will need to be supplied to Cockpitdecks on the command line to start with.
 (If no folder is supplied, Cockpitdecks will start in demonstration mode.
 See above.)

 ```sh
 cockpitdecks-cli aircrafts/A21N --fixed